 LB – A.J.
 Klein (Iowa State)

-Another sophomore linebacker on the list, Klein is among the top ten in total tackles, plus he has 3 interceptions on the season – two of which were “pick sixes”.
+Another sophomore linebacker on the list, Klein is among the top ten in total tackles.
+He also has three interceptions on the season – two of which are “pick sixes”.

 LB – Greg Jones (Michigan State)